 - Blood clotting agent: Known as “haemostatic agents,” these will help blood clot and reduce blood loss.
 You can buy some OTC.

 - Tourniquet: A bandana will do, and it also doubles as a sling

 - Burn salve: Burns are a common wilderness injury, so you won’t want to forget this item.
 For small burns, petroleum jelly can be applied but you will want an antiseptic burn salve for larger burns.
 You can buy individual packets of burn salve in our store here.

-- Nitrate gloves: You will need many pairs of these!
+- Nitrile gloves: You will need many pairs of these!
 Use a new pair of gloves each time you treat a wound.